-Strikes and public demonstrations have crippled government after government’s efforts to introduce market reforms and reduce the size France’s public sector.
+Strikes and public demonstrations have, for years, crippled one after another government’s efforts to introduce market reforms and reduce the size France’s public sector.
 In late 2017, facing protests against planned reforms to the labor code and pensions systems, Macron’s government asked the police to explore new ways to crack down on what the French call casseurs—fringe groups from the far-right and the far-left who show up at demonstrations determined to wreak havoc and fight the police.
-The police studied techniques for breaking up crowds, tagging casseurs with paintball guns to identify them, and dispersing them with sound cannons and stroboscopes.
-The casseurs, the police noted then, had become growingly adept at networking on social media; they proposed to ramp up their own social media strategy in response.
+The police studied techniques for breaking up crowds, for tagging casseurs with paintball guns to identify them, and dispersing them with sound cannons and stroboscopes.
+The casseurs, the police noted then, had become growingly adept at networking on social media.
+In response, they proposed to ramp up their own social media strategy.

-Macron succeeded in pushing through his reforms without provoking the street so much that they shut down normal life.
-Perhaps it was because of these police measures, or the French were, at first, willing to give his reforms a chance: They had elected him, after all, and he did explicitly campaign on this platform.
+2. No one left to talk to.
+Macron succeeded in pushing through his reforms without so provoking the street it shut down normal life.
+Perhaps it was because of these police measures.
+Or more likely, perhaps the French were, at first, willing to give his reforms a chance.
+They did elect him, after all, and he did explicitly campaign on this platform.
 By defeating the unions that had mobilized to fight his reforms, Macron was seen to have scored a victory.
-What he didn’t expect was a spontaneous and leaderless movement of people who reject both the government and the unions.
-So now he's left with an even less accommodating negotiating partner: The unions, at least, had spokesmen and leaders with whom one could reach a settlement; the unions could convince their more radical members to stand down.
+What he didn’t see coming was a spontaneous and leaderless movement of people who rejected both the government and the unions.
+So now he's left with an even less accommodating negotiating partner: The unions, at least, had spokesmen and leaders with he could reach a settlement.
+The unions could convince their more radical members to stand down.
 Macron has tried to cave in to the Yellow Jackets, but he can’t: There’s no one with whom he can negotiate the terms of surrender.

-2) The desecration.
-On Saturday, December 1, the cops lost control of Charles de Gaulle Étoile.
-There is no place in France more solemn, meaningful, and symbolic of France.
-At the base of the Arc de Triomphe lies a torch.
-Since Armistice Day, in 1923, it has been rekindled every evening, at 6:30 P.M., and veterans lay wreaths decorated with the French tricolor by the flame.
-It lights the tomb of the unknown French soldier who gave his life for France in the First World War.
-The casseurs desecrated everything.
-They covered the Arc in graffiti: “The Yellow Jackets will Triumph,” “Long live vandalism!”
+At the base of the Arc de Triomphe is a torch.
+Since Armistice Day, 1923, it has been rekindled every evening in a ceremony at 6:30 P.M.
+Veterans place wreaths decorated with the French tricolor by the flame, which lights the tomb of the unknown French soldier who gave his life for France in the First World War.
+The casseurs covered the Arc in graffiti: “The Yellow Jackets will Triumph,” “Long live vandalism!”
 “Get lost Macron!”
-They hacked apart the statue of the Marianne, the symbol of the French republic, and used hammers to smash the display cases, the artifacts, and the sculptures, including a marble bust of Napoleon.
+They hacked apart the statue of the Marianne, the symbol of the French republic; they used hammers to smash the display cases, the artifacts, and the sculptures, including a marble bust of Napoleon.
 They looted the commemorative medals.
-They snuffed out the eternal flame—and so completely had the state lost control that it could not be lit again that day—for the first time since 1923.
+They snuffed out the eternal flame.
+The police so completely lost control that it could not be lit again that day, and the tomb of the unknown soldier lay in the dark that night for the first time since 1923.
 The Yellow Jackets filmed themselves.
 They were proud.
-This kind of violence, nihilism, and hatred of civilization calls to mind ISIS, but they were not ISIS: They were middle-aged rural French men.
+This kind of violence, nihilism, and hatred of civilization calls to mind ISIS, but they were middle-aged, rural French men.

-On Friday, the Interior Minister predicted that two hundred black-block protesters, and a hundred violent members of the far-right, would join the protests.
+The day before, the Interior Minister predicted that 200 black-blocks and 100 members of the far-right would join the protests.
 “Vandalism and violence are unfortunately predictable,” said Denis Jacob, the secretary-general of one of France’s police unions, observing that this kind of violence usually occurs at the tail end of the rally.
 The police were under firm orders to prevent any destruction or vandalism, and equally firm orders to ensure unimpeded and peaceful pedestrian access to the Champs-Elysées, the city’s biggest shopping arterial.
 The French economy simply couldn’t afford to lose another Saturday of pre-Christmas shopping revenues.
 After giving these orders—which were later shown to be incompatible—Macron departed for Argentina.
 As well he should have: That’s his job.
 Nonetheless, the country felt his absence.
 The emergency demanded an executive on the ground and making rapid, consequential decisions.
-To judge from the chaos as the kinds of mistakes that were made, it seems likely that no one was willing to take responsibility for changing the orders.
+To judge from the chaos and the kinds of mistakes that were made, it seems likely that no one was willing to take responsibility for changing the orders.

 Social media groups had converged upon a plan to demonstrate on the Place de la Concorde, around the Eiffel Tower.
 A number had requested official permission to rally there.